AniTang99/intro-to-git/README.md

 Merge conflict demo

 ```
-Modify this line in main and in a second branch and merge
+Modify this line in main and in a second branch and merge modified in main
 ```

 ## Helpful Commands